harshaisgud/super-octo-happy/README.md

 - /helloworld
     This endpoint accepts query parameter of name.
 If no query parameter or one other than name is provided the endpoint returns the text `Hello Stranger`.
-    When a the name query parameter is provided , the text is split accoring to camel case.
+    When the name query parameter is provided , the text is split accoring to camel case.
-    For example `IP:PORT/helloword?name=HarshaSri` returns `Harsha Sri`.
+    For example `IP:PORT/helloworld?name=HarshaSri` returns `Harsha Sri`.
 - /versionz
-    This endpoint returns the name of the application and the hash of the current commit of the code.
+    This endpoint returns the name of the application and the githash of the current commit of the code.

 ## Usage Details